 Assets and Liabilities Committee (ALCO) Committee members 2 Executive Directors and relevant senior managers.
-Summary terms of reference The ALCO assists the Board and Executive in the prudent management of The Nottingham's Treasury function.
-It is responsible for developing and defining the liquidity, market & interest rate risk appetites of The Nottingham and for ensuring that the activities of the Treasury function support the corporate plan whilst remaining compliant with all applicable regulatory requirements.
+Summary terms of reference The Assets and Liabilities Committee (ALCO) is responsible for overseeing The Nottingham's liquidity risk, market and interest rate risk and its wholesale credit risk.
+In addition, ALCO reviews treasury activity for compliance with approved treasury policies and procedures.
 It fulfils this role by ensuring that appropriate policies, strategies and processes exist for the management of The Nottingham's Treasury function.
 It receives regular reports on the activities and performance of The Nottingham's treasury function.
 Frequency Monthly

-Retail Credit Comn Committee members 2 Executive Directors and relevant senior managers.
+Committee members 2 Executive Directors and relevant senior managers.
+Commutee members 2 Executive Directors and relevant senior managers.
 Summary terms of reference The RCC assists the Board and Executive in the identification and prudent management of the credit risks that are associated with The Nottingham's mortgage lending portfolios.
 The Committee performs this role through the implementation of agreed credit risk policies, strategies and processes in order to ensure that the impairment charges and capital utilisation are aligned with the Society's strategy, financial plan and ICAAP.
 The Committee ensures that the management of retail credit risk is consistent with the Retail Credit Risk Appetite Statement approved by the Board Risk Committee (BRC).
 The Committee also ensures the adequacy of the impairment and provision levels for the mortgage lending portfolio.
 The Committee owns the Society's Rating System together with the Standardised and Provisioning Models and must ensure that they remain fit for purpose.
 Frequency Minimum 6 meetings per annum

-Operational Risk Committee (ORC) Committee members Chief Operating Officer and relevant senior managers.
+Operational Risk Committee (ORC) Committee members Head of Operations and relevant senior managers.
 Summary terms of reference The ORC oversees the management of the risk of loss resulting from human factors, inadequate or failed internal processes and systems or from external events (including the risks associated with fraud and financial crime).
 Frequency Quarterly